1st Rome Junior Finance Conference

-EIEF will host the “4th Rome Junior Conference on Macroeconomics”, a.k.a.
+EIEF will host the “5th Rome Conference on Macroeconomics”, a.k.a.
 Pizzanomics.
 The aim is to bring together junior economists from around the world with a strong interest in Macroeconomics, and to generate a friendly environment with intensive interaction, not only during the presentations but also informally before and after.
-The conference will consist in 10 presentations of 60 minutes each.
 Speakers will receive direct invitation.

-The organizers are: Guillermo Ordoñez (University of Pennsylvania), Facundo Piguillem (EIEF), and Nicholas Trachter (FED, Richmond).
-Program.
+The organizers are: Guillermo Ordoñez (University of Pennsylvania), Luigi Paciello (EIEF), Facundo Piguillem (EIEF), and Nicholas Trachter (FED, Richmond).
+Preliminary Program.

 CSEF-EIEF-SITE Conference on Finance and Labor

 The Centre for Studies in Economics and Finance (CSEF), the Einaudi Institute for Economics and Finance (EIEF) and the Stanford Institute for Theoretical Economics (SITE) invite paper submissions on the relationships between finance and labor.
-While we are open to all topics, preference will be given to submissions that deal with the interaction of financial and labor markets for a broad range of employees, as opposed to focusing on the more heavily-studied topic of executive compensation.
+While the conference is open to all topics in this area, preference will be given to submissions that deal with the interaction of financial and labor markets for a broad range of employees, as opposed to focusing on executive compensation.

-The conference aims to bring together researchers from financial economics and labor economics in order to discuss the topic from the point of view of both disciplines.
+The conference aims to bring together researchers from financial and labor economics to discuss issues from the point of view of both disciplines.